 - Although you can't always control what you think, you can control how you behave.

 - Studies reveal that people who fantasize frequently appear to have more fun in bed and have sex more often.
 Women have more orgasms during sex than those who refrain from fantasizing about their sex lives.

 - Therapists now consider it unhealthy for individuals to not have sexual fantasies.
 Researchers believe that people who say they aren't having sexual fantasies are either not admitting it, not paying attention to their own thoughts or receiving their fantasies through movies or books.

-- You may become obsessed with your fantasies to the extent that they can take over your life and ultimately ruin your marriage relationship.
+- It is unhealthy to become obsessed with your fantasies to the extent that they take over your life and ultimately disrupt your marriage relationship.

-- Sexual fantasies and having lustful thoughts about other people is considered cheating and a sin to some people.
+- Sexual fantasies and having lustful thoughts about other people is considered cheating and a sin to some people/in some religious communities.

 - You could reach a point of not being able to distinguish between reality and fantasy.

-- It is not healthy to nurture images of having sex with someone other than your spouse.
+- It is sometimes not healthy to nurture images of having sex with a specific person other than your spouse.
 The images can contribute to lowering your resistance to infidelity.

 - Fantasizing about other people can be a danger sign in your marriage.
 You could be trying to escape not being turned on by your spouse.

 - You may be fantasizing about things that are missing from your marriage.
 The fantasies are a compensation for an inadequate sex life.
 This now widely discounted 'deficiency theory' was started by Sigmund Freud in 1908 when he stated that "a happy person never fantasizes, only a dissatisfied one."

 Judy Dutton elaborates, "This is called the 'deficiency theory,' which states that for whatever's lacking on our lives that we want -- more sex, more orgasms, or a partner that could appear in a Victoria's Secret fashion show -- we'll conjure up a virtual stand-in.
 The more conjuring we do, the less satisfying our real-life sex lives must be."